timmckague/timandvictoria/src/pages/blog/2019-02-07-learn-how-not-to-use-a-portuguese-door.md

 “I wish we’d stayed in bed…” _Why did today have to be different again?_

 “What do we do?”
-Thankfully we have WIFI from our apartment still.
-Victoria messages our Airbnb host.
+Thankfully we have WIFI from our apartment still so Victoria messages our Airbnb host.
 Our host always replies within minutes, surely this has happened before and they’ll know what to do…

 30 minutes later, still nothing.

 Did I mention it’s really cold?
-Victoria is huddled on the ground, wrapped in a towel we had left on the clothesline the day before, trying to stay warm.
+Victoria is huddled on the ground, wrapped in a towel we left on the clothesline the day before, trying to stay warm.

 I hear a door open.
 It’s our neighbour!
 What luck!?
 He might have some ideas.

 “You left the key in the lock... inside your apartment?”
-As he takes a deep breath to wrap his head around the situation, my heart sinks.
+As he takes a deep breath coming to terms with the situation, my heart sinks.
 It's clear this is unfamiliar territory for him as well.

 “Maybe you left your window unlocked?” he suggests.
 Sadly we've explored that option with no success.